Ahket-net/docs/MD/CADET Reference Manual.md

 #### Delegated Digital Signature (DDS)

-**Description**: \
+**Description**:
-It is a representation of a SIG stored on STASH.
-It is used to *verify* that there is such SIG and that it is authentic---provided that it is authorized by the signer to answer a verification request.
-It can be considered a generalization of SIG with more flexibility because of the following *unique properties*:
+- A DDS is a representation of a SIG stored on STASH.
+It is used to _verify_ that there is such SIG from the signer and that the signer authorized to answer a verification request.
+- A DDS is a generalization of SIG with more flexibility due to its *unique properties*:
    - **Transferrable Ownership**: The DDS owner has the right to transfer the ownership to another entity.
    - **Revenue Generating**: It can generate revenue to its owner from verification fees.
    - **Amendable**: The result of a verification can be amended, but not retrospectively.